 Zaira Zambelli Taveira, D.D.S., obtained her dentistry degree from the Federal University of Minas Gerais.
 In 2012 she earned a master’s degree in public health from the University of Brasiliain, where she studied telemedicine for indigenous peoples.

 As a Humphrey fellow, Taveira wants to advance her knowledge related to indigenous health policy and its management.
 Her special interests are in control programs, health promotion and chronic disease prevention.
 She hopes her studies in the U.S. and partnerships with Brazilian programs will help her design effective, holistic and community-oriented programs to reduce mortality and morbidity in indigenous populations in Brazil.

 Tran Hoang Huyen Tram

-Tran Hoang Huyen Tram graduated from Haiphong Private University in Vietnam with a master’s degree in economic management.
+Tran Hoang Huyen Tram graduated from Haiphong Private University in Vietnam and earned a master’s degree in economic management from Vietnam Maritime University.

 Since 2012, she has been working for the Haiphong Union of Science and Technology Associations.
 She is currently the deputy director of the Department of Science and Technology.
-In 2015, Tram served on a team dedicated to Medication-Assisted Recovery Support Services, a program first implemented in the U.S. and then piloted in Vietnam.
+In 2015, Tran coordinated Medication-Assisted Recovery Support Services, a program first implemented in the U.S. and then piloted in Vietnam.
 This pilot program was significant because it was the first time the U.S.-developed program was applied to another country and the first time any recovery model was implemented in Vietnam.
-This model was highly successful, resulting in its expansion to other cities.
-In addition, Tram is a national master trainer for the Universal Treatment Curriculum (International Centre for Credentialing and Education of Addiction Professionals).
-In her work, Tram contributes to addiction policy matters and is a passionate advocate for addiction treatment and recovery.
+The model was highly successful, resulting in its expansion to other cities.
+In addition, Tran is a national master trainer for the Universal Treatment Curriculum (International Centre for Credentialing and Education of Addiction Professionals).
+In her work, Tran contributes to addiction policy matters and is a passionate advocate for addiction treatment and recovery.
 Her ultimate goals are to make improvements in drug abuse control, holistic healthcare policy and health systems.

-During her fellowship, Tram will build her knowledge and skills in public and private healthcare systems, system financing and human resources management.
+During her fellowship, Tran will build her knowledge and skills in public and private healthcare systems, system financing and human resources management.